14.

 Other includes laboratory expenses, travel expenses, and allocated costs.

-As of December 31, 2025 and 2024, long-lived assets were primarily located in the United States.
+As of December 31, 2024, long-lived assets were primarily located in the United States.

 About Segments Disclosures